spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Component Styles - `components`, `tech-knowledge`

-   :question: Components can have their own individual styles defined using:
+   ❓ Components can have their own individual styles defined using:

    - CSS stylesheets only
    - inline styles only